Tubbz-alt/smurf-matlab-ioc/README.md

 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
-163326dec993        matlab_ioc          "./st.cmd"          31 seconds ago      Up 30 seconds                           awesome_raman
+163326dec993        smurf-matlab-ioc    "./st.cmd"          31 seconds ago      Up 30 seconds                           awesome_raman
 ```

 ### Attaching to the container running in the background

 You can attached to the container with the command `docker attach matlab_ioc`.
-And you can deattach again pressing `CRTL+p` follwed by `CRTL+q`.
+And you can detach again pressing `CRTL+p` followed by `CRTL+q`.

 ### Stop and container

-you can stop the container with the command `docker stop smurf-matlab-ioc`.
+You can stop the container with the command `docker stop smurf-matlab-ioc`.